Arezookhalili/Arezookhalili.github.io/_posts/2023-05-22-association-rule-learning.md

 We calculate Lift by dividing Confidence by Expected Confidence.

-A Lift score *greater than 1* indicates that items A & B appear together *more often* than expected, and conversely a Lift score *less then 1* indicates that items A & B appear together *less often* than expected.
+A Lift score *greater than 1* indicates that items A & B appear together *more often* than expected, and conversely a Lift score *less than 1* indicates that items A & B appear together *less often* than expected.

 <br>
 ##### In Practice

-While above we're just discussing two products (Item A & Item B) - in reality this score would be calculated between *all* pairs of products, and we could then sort these by Lift score (for example) and see exactly what the strongest or weakest relationships were - and this information would guide our decisions regarding product layout, recommendations for customers, or promotions.
+While above we're just discussing two products (Item A & Item B) - in reality, this score would be calculated between *all* pairs of products, and we could then sort these by Lift score (for example) and see exactly what the strongest or weakest relationships were - and this information would guide our decisions regarding product layout, recommendations for customers, or promotions.

 <br>
 ##### An Important Consideration

-Something to consider when assessing the results of Apriori is that, Item/Product relationships that have a *high Lift score* but also have a *low Support score* should be interpreted with caution!
+Something to consider when assessing the results of Apriori is that Item/Product relationships that have a *high Lift score* but also have a *low Support score* should be interpreted with caution!

-In other words, if we sorted all Item relationships by descending Lift score, the one that comes out on top might initially seem very impressive and it may appear that there is a very strong relationship between the two items.
+In other words, if we sorted all Item relationships by descending Lift score, the one that comes out on top might initially seem very impressive and there may be a very strong relationship between the two items.
 Always take into account the Support metric - it could be that this relationship is only taking place by chance due to the rarity of the item set.

 ___
 <br>
 # Data Preparation  <a name="apriori-data-prep"></a>

-As mentioned in the Data Overview section above, the *apyori* library that we are using does not want the data in table format, it instead wants it passed in as a *list of lists* so we will need to modify it here.
+As mentioned in the Data Overview section above, the *apyori* library that we are using does not want the data in a table format, it instead wants it passed in as a *list of lists* so we will need to modify it here.

 In the code below, we: